EaglesReign/homeworkMountains/README.md

 Phil Hofer
 CMP237
+fancyCells homework - homeworkMountains repo
+This implements problem A from the homework.
+CTextCell.js is the file that centers words and such in the line.

-fancyCells homework - homeworkMountains repo use the d8 interpreter, run printDataC.js buildings.js is the dataset that I'm using.
+use the d8 interpreter, run printDataC.js and the headings will be centered. buildings.js is the dataset that I'm using.

 I'll be doing the regexp golf problem.
 </pre>